 Now we can compute (\ref{icoselliptk4}), (\ref{icoselliptm4}) like in the previous cases, etc.

-Computation of evaluations (\ref{icosellipta5})--(\ref{icoselliptz5}), (\ref{icosellipta6})--(\ref{icoselliptz}) is similar and no more complicated: first find singularities and local exponents of the pull-backed equation (of a corresponding main hypergeometric equation); make a list of possible divisors for radical solutions of the pull-back; use Lemma \ref{cctwosols} to make a short divisor list for necessary check, find radical functions for the candidate divisors from the short list; compare their power series around $(0,0)$ with the expansions of the hypergeometric series; take the right divisors and find a convenient expression for their functions (using methods of Subsection \ref{compfuncs}); and by the described four-step procedure find evaluations of the two contiguous companion hypergeometric series.
+Computation of evaluations (\ref{icosellipta5})--(\ref{icoselliptz5}), (\ref{icosellipta6})--(\ref{icoselliptz}) is similar and not more complicated.
+First we find singularities and local exponents of the pull-backed equation (of a corresponding main hypergeometric equation); make a list of possible divisors for radical solutions of the pull-back; use Lemma \ref{cctwosols} to make a short divisor list for necessary check, find radical functions for the candidate divisors from the short list; compare their power series around $(0,0)$ with the expansions of the hypergeometric series; take the right divisors and find a convenient expression for their functions (using methods of \S \ref{compfuncs}).